Deducteam/lambdapi/README.md

 Installation via [Opam](http://opam.ocaml.org/)
 ---------------------

-We will only publish a new version of `lambdapi` Opam pacakge when the development has reached a more stable test.
+We will only publish a new version of `lambdapi` Opam package when the development has reached a more stable test.
 For now, we advise you to pin the development repository to get the latest bug fixes.